Lysebotn: Transportation

-The only way in to Lysebotn is by boat or by the spectacular Lysebotnvegen (Lysebotn road), officially known as Lyseveien (Bokmål) and Lysevegen (Nynorsk), which connects it to the nearby municipality of Sirdal in Agder county.
+The only way in to Lysebotn is by boat or by the spectacular Lysebotnvegen (Lysebotn road), officially known as Lyseveien (Bokmål) and Lysevegen (Nynorsk), which connects it to the nearby Sirdal Municipality in Agder county.
 The 29 km long road rises over 900 m up a very steep cliff, going through 27 hairpin turns, including one hairpin turn inside a 1103 m long tunnel that goes inside the mountain.
 The road was opened in 1984 and it is open only in the summer, when it is ice free and safe.
 The road has its highest point at 932 m above sea level.
 At the top of the turns is Øygardstølen which has a parking lot, food service, and a service building for hiking trips to the nearby Kjerag mountain, Kjeragbolten boulder, and Kjeragfossen waterfall.